missioncriticalkubernetes/fk8splunk/README.md

 * Splunk HTTP Event Collector (HEC)-address
 * HEC-token
-* Kubernetes cluster and write access to the `kube-system`-namespace
+* Kubernetes cluster and write access to the `logging`-namespace
+  - `kubectl create namespace logging`
 * When using `PodSecurityPolicy`s, make sure you grant the `fk8splunk` service-account access to use `hostPath` volume-mounts.

 # Installation